Import or export native animals

 What if I want to import or export overseas?

 The permits on this page only allow you to move animals to or from interstate.
-If you are looking to transport wildlife or wildlife products internationally, you will need a permit from the Australian Government Environment and Energy Department’s Wildlife Trade.
+If you are looking to transport wildlife or wildlife products internationally, you will need a permit from the Australian Government's Department of Climate Change, Energy, the Environment and Water.